Mekong Delta (band): Live performances

 Around this time, the self-imposed mystery surrounding the project was fading and in October 1991 they started touring parts of Europe, including the Netherlands and Germany.
-The CD Live at an Exhibition was recorded on the 13 October 1991 in Germany.
+The CD Live at an Exhibition was recorded on 13 October 1991 in Germany.
 Guitarist Georg Syrmbos was hired to be able to perform the songs live.

 Kaleidoscope, released in 1992, contains a cover version of "Dance on a Volcano" originally by prog-rock band Genesis.
 The 1993 collection Classics contains nearly all classical pieces Hubert arranged by the band.
 The only classical track missing on this album is "Sabre Dance", which can be found on the previous Kaleidoscope album.

 In 1994 Mekong Delta released Visions Fugitives.
 The compositions are somewhat similar to The Principle of Doubt and Dances of Death.
 The album also contains a classically oriented six-part track.

 After a two-year break the band released Pictures at an Exhibition in 1996.
 The album contained the title piece by classical composer Modest Mussorgski, arranged for the band.
 The track was included twice; the first 16 tracks are played by the band, while the last 16 tracks include the band and orchestra.
 Because the album is completely instrumental, Doug is not mentioned on the album.
 Shortly thereafter a CD-ROM was released including information about Mekong Delta, Modest Mussorgski and various fan-related information.